-Option Value ASR_Timeout Common values for this option include: 2 minutes 5 minutes 10 minutes 15 minutes 20 minutes 30 minutes This option defines the ASR timeout.
+ASR_Timeout Common values for this option include: 2 minutes 5 minutes 10 minutes 15 minutes 20 minutes 30 minutes This option defines the ASR timeout.
 ASR_Pager_Status Possible values for this option include: Enabled COM1 Enabled COM2 Disabled This option defines whether pager forwarding for ASR is enabled or disabled and which COM port is used for forwarding.
 ASR_Pager_Dial_String This option defines a 60-character dial string.
 ASR_Pager_Message This option defines an eight-character pager message string.
 Thermal_Shutdown Possible values for this option include: Enabled Disabled This option defines whether ASR thermal shutdown is enabled or disabled.
-Integrated Management Displa y (IMD) String Configuration Server_Name1 This option defines two lines of 15 characters each for the IMD server name string.
+Integrated Management Display (IMD)) String Configuration Server_Name1 This option defines two lines of 15 characters each for the IMD server name string.
 Server_Asset1 This option defines two lines of 17 characters each for the IMD server asset tag string.
 Server_OS1 This option defines three lines of 15 characters each for the IMD server primary operating system string.
 Server_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD text string.
-Admin_Name1 miscellaneous IMD text string.
-This option defines two lines of 15 characters each for the IMD administrator name string.
-Admin_Name1 miscellaneous IMD text string.
-This option defines two lines of 15 characters each for the IMD administrator name string.
-This option defines two lines of 15 characters each for the IMD administrator phone number string.
-Admin_Name1 Admin_Phone1 miscellaneous IMD text string.
-This option defines two lines of 15 characters each for the IMD administrator name string.
-This option defines two lines of 15 characters each for the IMD administrator phone number string.
-This option defines two lines of 15 characters each for the
+Admin_Name1 This option defines two lines of 15 characters each for the IMD administrator name string.
+Admin_Phone1 This option defines two lines of 15 characters each for the IMD administrator phone number string.
+Admin_Pager1 This option defines two lines of 15 characters each for the IMD administrator pager number string.
+Admin_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD administrator text string.
+Service_Name1 This option defines two lines of 15 characters each for the IMD service name string.

 Option Value Service_Phone1 This option defines two lines of 15 characters each for the IMD service phone number string.
 Service_Pager1 This option defines two lines of 15 characters each for the IMD service pager number string.
 Service_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD service text string.
-ROM-Based Setup Utility (RBSU)) Configuration RBSU_Language This option is only for servers that support RBSU.
+ROM-Based Setup Utility (R BSU) Configuration RBSU_Language This option is only for servers that support RBSU.
 Possible values for this option include: English French German Italian Japanese Spanish This option defines the language used by the ROM-Based Setup Utility.
 CMOS Configuration Diskette_Boot Possible values for this option include: Enabled Disabled This option defines whether the diskette boot option is enabled or disabled.
 NumLock Possible values for this option include: On Off This option defines whether the keyboard NumLock key is on or off.
 Post_F1_Prompt Possible values for this option include: Enabled Disabled Delayed This option defines whether the system enables the user to access BIOS setup routines through the F1 key during system boot.
 Post_Speedup Possible values for this option include: Enabled Disabled This option defines whether all POST routines run by the system on boot or if a subset of routines is run instead, enabling a quicker boot process.

-Table 2-2: Configuration Replication Utility continued ------------ --------------- ------------- --------- -----------
+Table 2-3: Configuration Replication Utility continued ------------ --------------- ------------- -------------------